Q: Why do libraries always have to be quiet?

 Q: Does the library have fiction or other general interest books (and what about scary books, children's books, or young adult books)?

-A: As an academic library, we must primarily collect resources that will support the academic curriculum.
+A: As an academic library, we primarily collect resources that will support the academic curriculum.
 However, we do have a fiction section that includes some young adult and adult fiction, poetry, drama, and some other titles of general interest.
 Fiction is in the 813 section of call numbers in the general collection.
 If you're looking for something on the scary side, try an online catalog search for keywords like "paranormal," "parapsychology," or "ghost."
 We also have the New Arrivals shelf (on your right as you enter the library), where you will find the most recent additions to the collection--there are always interesting titles on display there!

 Some kinds of books, including children's literature, are outside the scope of our collection development policy.
 If you can't find what you're looking for, we might be able to borrow the book you want from another Pennsylvania library.
 Contact us, and we'll see what we can do!